All the ways you can incorporate retinol into your skin care routine

 ($12.99 at Skin Republic)

-Sheet masks are known for delivering potent formulas deep within the skin, so it makes sense to load one up with an anti-ageing superhero like retinol.
-This hydrogel sheet mask moisturises while it tackles the signs of ageing, like wrinkles and decreased skin elasticity.
+Sheet masks are known for delivering potent formulas deep within the skin, so it makes sense to load one up with an anti-ageing ingredient like retinol.
+This hydrogel sheet mask moisturises while it tackles the visible signs of ageing, like the appearance of wrinkles and decreased skin elasticity.
 As if that wasn’t enough, it’s also enriched with peony, jojoba and hyaluronic acid to boost radiance.

 #8 / A retinol tonic